d-prieto/davidlearnsunity/Starting/Setting Unity.md

 *    **Orbit:** Holding Alt (Windows) or Option (macOS), left-click and drag to orbit around the current pivot point.

 *    **Focus (Frame Select):** When a GameObject is selected, move your cursor into the Scene  view and select the **F** key to focus your view on that GameObject.
 Important: If your cursor is not in the Scene view, Frame Select will not work.

+* Flythrough mode

+You can also use Flythrough mode to navigate in the Scene view by flying around in first person, which is common in many games.
+To do this:

+    **Click and hold the right mouse button.**
+    Use WASD to move the view left/right/forward/backward.
+    Use Q and E to move the view up and down.
+    Select and hold Shift to move faster.